 In the summer, family from Texas was visiting.
 We were shooting skeet.
 It was the sixth time I’d ever fired a gun.
 Seeing the clay pigeon burst apart in my sights felt good.

-Some people collect comic books; my nephew Tommy collects guns.
+Some people collect comic books; my nephew Tony collects guns.
 It’s what he’s into.
 Yet, comic books are not designed to kill.
-Tommy doesn’t care for hunting.
+Tony doesn’t care for hunting.

 The drill sergeant from Full Metal Jacket, Lee Ermy, had a television show called “Gunny Time.”
 He would look at guns—technical talk—and then shoot the guns.
 I could feel the testosterone rising.